FoxCode-JF/hotpath-rs/crates/hotpath-backend/html_src/src/data_flow.md

 # Rust async data flow monitoring: channels, streams, and futures

 `hotpath` lets you observe async data flow in real time - across Rust channels, streams, and futures.
-You can analyze channel queues, slow consumers, and bottlenecks as they happen.
-It's designed for debugging live systems, helping you understand data flow bottlenecks.
-With minimal code changes, you get visibility into how data moves through app's async pipeline.
+See channel backlogs build up, identify slow consumers, monitor futures resolution, and discover data flow bottlenecks while your system is running.
+With minimal instrumentation, you can get a clear picture of how data moves through your app's async pipeline.

-All monitoring macros are noop unless `hotpath` feature is activated.
+All monitoring macros (`channel!`, `stream!`, `future!` and `future_fn`) are noop unless `hotpath` feature is activated.

 ## Channels